a-d-smith/PandoraCosmicSamples/README.md

 ```

 At this point, your terminal is set up for using LArSoft-v04_36_00_03.
-But, the next thing we want to do is install LArSoft-v05_08_00_05 so you will need to end your ssh session on a fermilab machine,
+But, the next thing we want to do is install LArSoft-v05_08_00_05 so you will need to end your ssh session on the fermilab machine using `logout`,
 then log back in again and cd to `PandoraCosmicSamples`

+Now install LArSoft-v05_08_00_05 using
 ```
-logout
+source install/install_dependencies_part2.sh
 ```